 I know what you’re thinking right now: “This all sounds great, but what’s it going to cost me?”
 The good news is you don’t actually need to spend that much money in order to create amazing experiences for your customers.
 There are a lot of inexpensive and easy customer delight ideas you can try in an effort to boost repeat business and customer loyalty.

 I’ve compiled 26 of our favorite customer delight ideas that you can try this month for your online store.
+Also be sure to check out our 20 e-commerce growth hacks for 2023!

 1. The Handwritten Thank You Card